sg22-c-cpp-standard-compatibility/sg-compatibility/README.md

 CJ: No nested.
 Adding multiple levels of label adds complexity.

-JeanHyde: If you have a nested loop with the same label?
+JeanHeyd: If you have a nested loop with the same label?
 In the case of goto to a label, is ambiguous, but with a set of series of nested loops and all nested loops are given the same label, but in your proposal and we jump to the nearest, but we can just require different labels.

 Jan: The way we can resolve the ambiguous is with shadowing.
 This is permitted by Rust currently.
 Java and JS doesn't, but Rust has support.
 Maybe it doesn't have to be ill-formed, it could just be a compiler warning.